So Who Was I?

 With then a nine month gap before starting life at Brasenose College, Oxford, I spent some time working for ICI in Runcorn, living first with an elderly couple in Weaverham and later in shared digs in Runcorn itself.
 Not a particularly enjoyable time as the work was tedious, so I moved up the ladder to being a fitter's mate on the coke ovens at App Frod in Scunthorpe...
 In spite of what must have been a very unhealthy atmosphere around the ovens, I absolutely loved it and still consider it as possibly the best job I have ever had (but then I had no responsibilities, of course!)

 Onward to Oxford for four years, and isolation from the real world.
 Quickly met a new group of friends, and many delightful times were had, many of which I can't remember and several that are probably not suitable for publication.
-After a successful first year (during which I attained an absurd mark of 123% in a maths Prelims exam), things fell apart somewhat in the second year as studies were neglected in favour of sex 'n' drugs 'n' rock 'n' roll.
+After a successful first year (during which I attained an absurd mark of 123% in a maths Prelims exam), things fell apart somewhat in the second year as studies were neglected in favour of more pleasurable activities.
 Regrets?
 Absolutely none - it was a truly magnificent time!
-Third year was spent repairing as much of the damage as possible before Finals loomed, and I emerged with a 2:2, which is maybe more than I deserved.
-Then a final fourth year spent in the labs and culminating in a thesis before being awarded the degree: BA (Oxon), later upgraded to MA (Oxon) with no further effort on my part - sic Oxonium.
+Third year was spent repairing as much of the damage as possible before Finals loomed, followed by a final fourth year spent in the labs and culminating in a thesis before being awarded a 2.2 (which is probably more than I deserved): BA (Oxon), later upgraded to MA (Oxon) with no further effort on my part - sic Oxonium.